Sergey Nivens - Fotolia

 From snaps to data intelligence

 As an innovator in data copy management, Catalogic and its ECX product have let admins catalog copies or snaps and establish policies for retaining and deleting the copies.
 Over the past few years, Catalogic has enhanced both ECX's functionality and place in contemporary IT.
-With the recent release of version 2.6, ECX morphed from a useful utility application for snapshot management to something more: a player in the burgeoning intelligent data management market.
+With the recent release of ECX 2.6, the product morphed from a useful utility application for snapshot management to something more: a player in the burgeoning intelligent data management market.

 The company describes ECX 2.6 less as a snapshot management utility -- though it is that -- and more as a must-have "software-defined data service platform" with a lot to contribute to contemporary DevOps environments, especially those focused on in-memory databases and big data analytics.
 That may sound like buzzword bingo, but it isn't.
 Let me explain.